luxas/kubeadm-workshop/README.md

 ### Installing kubeadm on all the machines you want in your cluster

 > WARNING: This workshop uses alpha technologies in order to be on the edge and Kubernetes can't be upgraded.
-> This means the features used and demonstrated here might work differently in v1.7 and backwards-compability isn't guaranteed.
+> This means the features used and demonstrated here might work differently in v1.7 and backwards-compability isn't guaranteed in any way

 **Note:** The first part that describes how to install kubeadm is just copied from the [official kubeadm documentation](https://kubernetes.io/docs/getting-started-guides/kubeadm/)

 **Note:** It's expected that you have basic knowledge about how Kubernetes and kubeadm work, because quite advanced concepts are covered in this workshop.

-**Note:** This guide has been tested on Ubuntu Xenial and Yakkety
+**Note:** This guide has been tested on Ubuntu Xenial, Yakkety and Zesty

 You can install kubeadm easily this way: